-- Charts and Scales Select which pen is displayed.
-Select and activate which scale is required to be displayed. - Charts, DPMs and Scales Select which pen is displayed.
-Select and activate which scale is required to be displayed. - Tabular Select which pens are to be displayed in a table style layout.
-See "Tabular Screen" on page 132. - AMS2750 Process This screen is required when the recorder is being used in AMS2750 Process Mode.
-Refer to "AMS2750 Process Menu" on page 357. - Template # If a template is being used it will appear here - Alarms Select by either Pens or Groups.
+- AMS2750 Process This screen is required when the recorder is being used in AMS2750 Process Mode.
+Refer to "AMS2750 Process Menu" on page 379. - •• Template # If a template is being used it will appear here - Alarms Select by either Pens or Groups.
 Showing either the pen numbers or the Group name.
-Maximum32 pens per group for Multitrend GR, 16 for Minitrend GR and 8 for eZtrend GR MaxMin -Select by either Pens or Groups.
+Maximum32 pens per group for Multitrend GR, 16 for Minitrend GR 8 for eZtrend GR and DR Graphic

+- MaxMin -Select by either Pens or Groups.
 Showing either the pen numbers or the Group name.
-Maximum32 pens per group for Multitrend GR, 16 for Minitrend GR and 8 for eZtrend GR - User Variables -Select from the User variable list - •• Script timers Select the Timers required from the list - •• User Counters Select this to disp[lay any User Counters already set up. - Status Select this to display the Status screen - Totals Select this to display the Totals screen - Messages Select this to display the Messages screen.
+Maximum32 pens per group for Multitrend GR, 16 for Minitrend GR, 8 for eZtrend GR and DR Graphic - •• User Variables -Select from the User variable list - •• Script timers Select the Timers required from the list - •• User Counters Select this to disp[lay any User Counters already set up. - Status Select this to display the Status screen - •• Totals Select this to display the Totals screen - •• Messages Select this to display the Messages screen.
 Options fto display All, Alarm, System, Diagnostics, Security or User messages - Select By This gives you the option of selecting Pens or a pre-defined Group of pens that will be displayed on the screen.
 This will be the default if AMS2750 Process screen is selected in Template Type. - Showing (Pens) (Only available if Pens is selected in Select By).
 Select pens from the on screen selection to be displayed on this screen.
 Available pens will be in bold text on the selection screen and pens that are already selected will have a blue edge. - Group Name (only available when Group is selected in Select By).
 Select which group of pens is to be displayed on this screen.
-To assign a pen to a group, see "Pens Menu" on page 71. - Orientation (Not on the DPM screen).
+To assign a pen to a group, see "Pens Menu" on page 84. - Orientation (Not on the DPM screen).
 Set the orientation to Vertical or Horizontal for Scales and Charts. - Cycle Scales (active with chart and scale combination).
 If ticked, the recorder will cycle through each pen in the form of a scale or bar chart depending on which is selected for the Scale Indicator. - Scale Indicator (active with chart and scale combination).
 Select which indicator, either bar or pen pointers, will indicate on the scale. - Background Background colour can be set if no template is used.
 Select and choose from the Colour palette.